 You can also find tables of SFM’s in places like Machinery’s Handbook or our free online feedrate calculator.
 Lastly, manufacturers of cutters nearly always published recommended Surface Speeds for their cutters.

-Once you’ve got a suggested surface speed, it’s relatively easy to convert it to spindle rpms.
-The simple machining formula you’ll use is:
+Once you’ve got a suggested surface speed, it’s relatively easy to determine spindle speed.
+The simple machining formula you’ll use is the following equation:

-There are various reasons to use fancier calculations.
+There are various reasons to use fancier surface speed calculators over simple sfm to rpm formulas.
 For example, if you’re drilling a deep hole, it is often helpful to slow down the rpms a touch.
 But, for the most part, you’ve just learned everything you need to know about Surface Speed, SFM, and calculating spindle rpms.

 Now I know you’re wondering.
 Given how easy it is, why would you need a fancy feeds and speeds calculator like G-Wizard?